About adjusting your keyword bids

 Some tools help you identify keywords that you may want to adjust manually.
 Other more advanced tools do the bidding for you, based on an amount that you select.

-- Opportunities in your account can help you identify which of your keywords seem to be good candidates for bid changes.
+- Recommendations in your account can help you identify which of your keywords seem to be good candidates for bid changes.
 Suggestions are for increased bids (to help capture more clicks) and decreased bids (to help lower your costs).
-Find out how to Improve your account with Opportunities.
+Find out how to Improve your account with Recommendations.

 - Enhanced CPC maximises your conversions for manual bidding while achieving the same cost per conversion.
 This bid strategy looks for ad auctions that are more likely to lead to sales for you, and then raises your max CPC bid (after applying any bid adjustments you've set) to compete harder for those clicks.
 ECPC will also lower your bid in auctions less likely to lead to sales.
 That way you get more sales and conversions out of the ad pounds that you spend.

-- Conversion tracking is an advanced feature that shows you which keywords most often lead customers to take the actions you want them to take (these actions, such as a purchase or newsletter signup, are called conversions).
-Tracking your conversions can help you decide whether to increase your max CPC for keywords that are performing well, and decrease it for those that are underperforming.
-Conversion tracking is a requirement for using certain automated bid strategies, including ECPC, Target CPA and Target ROAS.
+- Conversion tracking is an advanced feature that shows you which keywords most often lead customers to take the actions that you want them to take (these actions, such as a purchase or newsletter signup, are called conversions).
+Tracking your conversions can help you decide whether to increase your max.
+CPC for keywords that are performing well, and decrease it for those that are underperforming.
+Conversion tracking is a requirement for using certain automated bid strategies, including ECPC with Search and Shopping campaigns, Target CPA and Target ROAS.
 Learn more About automated bidding.

 How to use keyword bid estimates